 We are committed to working with KI Council and when they can provide us with clarity on these issues, we look forward to getting back to our plan of an attractive wood/corrugated iron style fence with landscaping in line with town centre concept plans.
-However, if the uncertainty continues for much longer, we could purchase some new shade cloth to put back up and seal off any other parts of the fence line not yet completed.
+However, the uncertainty continued for much longer, than we anticipated so we purchased new shade cloth to put back up along the fence line.

 As we stated in our recent letter to the community;